-(2) restore the intent of the framers of the United States Constitution by providing for Federal court consideration of interstate cases of national importance under diversity jurisdiction forum-shopping by class-action plaintiffs' counsel who know that by pleading damages less than the jurisdictional amount, they can ensure that defendants are denied access to federal fora, at least until after important decisions are made regarding class certification, choice of law, and the like.
-And even if defendants can later remove, they are stuck with the decisions made in state courts because "[w]hen a case is removed the federal court takes it as though everything done in the state court had in fact been done in the federal court."
-Munsey v.
+The Third Circuit's imposition of an impossibly high evidentiary burden on removing defendants in conjunction with deference to plaintiffs' non-binding ad damnum clauses in their state court complaints combine to frustrate the purposes for which Congress enacted CAFA.
+The Third and Ninth Circuits' decisions reward state-court forum shopping by wily class action plaintiffs' counsel who know that by pleading ad damnum clauses of less than the jurisdictional amount, they can ensure that defendants are denied access to federal fora, at least until after important decisions regarding class certification, choice of law, and the like are made.
+Even if defendants can later remove, they are stuck with the decisions made in state courts because "[w]hen a case is removed the federal court takes it as though everything done in the state court had in fact been done in the federal court."
+Munsev v.
 Testworth Labs., 227 F.2d 902, 903 (6th Cir.
 1955); Savell v.
-Southern Ry., 93 F.2d 377, 379 (5th Cir.
+Southern Ry.
+Co., 93 F.2d 377, 379 (5th Cir.
 1937); see also Granny Goose Foods, Inc. v.
-Bhd. of Teamsters & Auto Truck Drivers Local No. 70, 415 U.S. 423, 436 (1974) ("After removal, the federal court 'takes the case up where the State court left it off." (quoting Duncan v.
+Brotherhood of Teamsters & Auto Truck Drivers Local No. 70 of Alameda Ctv., 415 U.S. 423, 436 (1974) ("After removal, the federal court 'takes the case up where the State court left it off."" (quoting Duncan v.
 Gegan, 101 U.S. 810, 812 (1880)).